A: Call Syracuse Haulers at 426-6771 for details.

 Please contact Syracuse Haulers at (315) 426-6771 or the Town of Manlius Trash and Brush Coordinator at (315) 637-8815.

 Where can I find more information on Trash and Brush removal guidelines?

 - PAINT CANS: Paint cans need to have the paint emptied out and then be completely dried out.
 Kitty litter can help with drying them out.
 Then, remove the can lids and put the cans next to your trash can and not inside of them.
 The lids can be thrown in the trash can.
 There is no limit on the number of paint cans that you may put out for pick-up.
 However, if you have several paint cans to dispose of, they should be put into a garbage bag and must not weigh over 50 lbs full.

 - BOXES (including moving boxes): Must be flattened/cut into sizes no bigger than 3X3 feet.
 Then, they can be placed next to or inside of your recycle bin.
 The packing paper may be put into your recycle bin.
-If you have a large amount of packing paper you may pack as much of the paper as you can into as few of the packing boxes as possible.
+If you have a lot of packing paper you may pack as much of the paper as you can into as few of the packing boxes as possible.
 The packing boxes without any packing paper must be flattened as described.

 - SHARPS: Put used sharps in a heavy plastic detergent bottle, firmly tape (such as duct-tape) the cap on, label the bottle "sharps" and then place the bottle in your recycling bin.
 In addition, St. Joseph's hospital has a sharps disposal program and you can contact them regarding this.